-The shell The body Reproduction Locomotion Nerve system A snail life:food,enemies and hibernation.
+The biology of snails The shell The body Reproduction Locomotion Nerve system A snail life:food,enemies and hibernation.

 The body of a snail consists of foot(sole),a head and a coiled visceral mass that is located in the shell.
 Movement takes place by means of expanding and extracting muscles in the foot.This is clearly visible when you place a snail on a glass surface,and look from below.Mucus glands located in the anterior(front)part of the foot secrete mucus.
 There are also mucus glands on the rest of the body protecting the snail against loss of water.
 Two pairs of tentacles are placed on the head,in prosobranch gastropods there is only one pair.The upper pair bears the eyes.
 The shell is secreted by a thick fold of skin,called the mantle.
 The shell is connected to the body throug a strong muscle which is attached to the columella.It has branches to the head and tentacles.Contracting this muscle enables the snail to withdraw in its shell.
 Inside the shell it forms the mantle cavity,which holds the heart,kidney and lung.In Prosobranchs the mantle cavity is open at the front,and in the roof is a plumate or a pectinate gill.
 In terrestrial Prosobranchs the gill has been lost.
 The mouth has a tongue called radula.In the top of the mouth is a hard ridge and food is being mashed between the radula and this ridge.The front teeth of the radula wear very fast but the radula grows from the backend. [picture:University of Dundee Museum Services]